Government of California: Legislative branch

 The California State Capitol hosts the California Assembly and the California Senate, the two houses of the California State Legislature.

 The California State Legislature is the state legislature.
 It is a bicameral body consisting of the California State Assembly, the lower house with 80 members, and the California State Senate, the upper house with 40 members.
 Members of the Assembly serve two-year terms; members of the Senate serve four-year terms, with half of the seats up for election on alternate (two year) election cycles.

 The speaker of the California State Assembly presides over the State Assembly.
 The lieutenant governor is the ex officio president of the Senate and may break a tied vote, and the president pro tempore of the California State Senate is elected by the majority party caucus.

 The Legislature meets in the California State Capitol in Sacramento.
 Its session laws are published in the California Statutes and codified into the 29 California Codes.

+The legislature supports the Office of Legislative Counsel and the Legislative Analyst's Office.